 Register to Vote

-You can register to vote by completing a Voter Registration Form and submitting it to the Registrar's at Town Hall in person or via mail.
+You can register to vote by registering online by clicking here or by completing a Voter Registration Form and submitting it to the Registrar’s at Town Hall in person or via mail.
 Forms are available at Town Hall or can be downloaded by clicking here.

 Northville Elementary School